 Both Keny-Guyer and Wyden see fighting trafficking as a bipartisan issue.
 Wyden acknowledges that Democrats and Republicans are both moving toward viewing minors who were trafficked as victims, and understanding that “there’s no such thing as a child prostitute [because] … by definition a child prostitute is a victim.”
 Wyden’s colleagues in the Senate are “starting to ensure that these young girls get treated like victims rather than just sending them off to the criminal justice system.”
 Wyden hopes that both Democrats and Republicans can continue to meet on common ground, even in a toxic political environment.
 He hopes that the issue “doesn’t get lost in a sea of screaming on cable TV,” so that “thoughtful bipartisan workaround principles that are common sense” can lead to methods to combat the trafficking problem.

 Robin advocates for more education about trafficking and building up self-esteem in children.
 For example, she believes kids should be taught warning signs that people might hurt them.
-She also advocates to increase the number of trafficking prevention services, such as those offered by Lifeworks Northwest.
+She also advocates increasing the number of trafficking prevention services, such as those offered by Lifeworks Northwest.
 However, Robin maintains that only one thing that can stop the problem: if “men [stop] buying sex.”
 She elaborates, “If men stopped buying sex, that’s it.
 Pimps wouldn’t be selling women or children.
 They’d be selling something else.”

 “I’ve Done a Lot of Healing”